ghyatzo/AutoForward.jl/README.md

 end MyModule # only forwards on the methods defined in this module.
 ```

-or a more concrete example:
+or a more concrete example (taken from [ReusePatterns.jl](https://github.com/gcalderone/ReusePatterns.jl)
+):
 ```jl
 abstract type AbstractPolygon end